TS-DS design modern Turkish restaurant at Broadgate

 Here are some eye-catchers that we couldn’t resist mentioning…

-The star of the show at Offect was an exciting fusion of the minimal styles of Scandinavia and Japan through collaborations with Tokyo designers Teruhiro Yanagihara and Jin Kuramoto.
+The star of the show at Offect (now part of Flokk) was an exciting fusion of the minimal styles of Scandinavia and Japan through collaborations with Tokyo designers Teruhiro Yanagihara and Jin Kuramoto.
 ‘Maki’ (pictured above) – by the latter – was a particular highlight; a striking and fun shape created to stand alone and as part of a system in different formations.
 Inspired by a Maki roll, the unconventional shape, with an open hollow in the back, was a production challenge, and a testament to Offecct’s craftsmanship.
 ‘The form is based on minimalism and rationalism, a design culture that is common for Japan and Scandinavia, while its scope of use is expanding towards a free diversity that is increasingly sought after in various public environments,’ said Jin.

 Offecct also introduced a re-edit of the classic Speigel Panel from Verner Panton, as well as collaborations with David Trubridge, Mattias Stenberg, Daniel Debiasi and Federico Sandri.